At AVENUE, we understand the boxed-in isolation pastor’s experience.

-The clergy has the second highest divorce rate among all professions
+Clergy has 2nd highest divorce rate among all professions

 "I was ready to resign my position as a pastor.
 I knew I could no longer serve as a pastor and maintain my addiction.
 I was planning my resignation.
 I was so deceived by the enemy that I didn’t even believe healing was possible.
 Here I am, five years later, and I’ ve been free from acting out for over three years.
 Five years ago I didn’t think this was even possible.
 I almost lost my marriage, being present for my two sons as they entered adolescence, and my ministry.
 I felt like a total failure.
 I got it all back through you brothers, and Jesus’ healing."